-Learn how to decoupage Easter eggs using Mod Podge and a variety of materials – napkins, scrapbook paper, wrapping, tissue, and more.
+Learn how to decoupage Easter eggs using Mod Podge and a variety of materials – napkins, scrapbook paper, wrapping paper, tissue, and more.
 Great ideas for home decorating and the whole family can get in on the creativity.

 Easter is coming faster than you know it!
 That means you have all week to do a Mod Podge project, right?
 Here are some decoupage Easter eggs to get you in the mood.

 What I love about decoupaging eggs is that the surface is so small . . . it’s one of those holiday projects that is really easy to do.
 And it’s quick.